Future Volunteers! Please read this site completely before you apply for volunteering!

 We need 15 - 20 volunteers at any time to ensure the smooth running of our projects.

-Before applying, please carefully read the available volunteering information included on this page, reports from previous volunteers, and information included on our social networking pages including Facebook, Twitter and Blogs.
+Before applying, please carefully read the available volunteering information included on this page and information included on our social networking pages including Facebook, Twitter and Blog.
 You may wish to become a fan of these pages as well.

 Volunteers looking to return to Sambhali Trust for an additional time, need to discuss the duration of their stay with Mr. Govind Singh Rathore (Founder and Managing Trustee) by an e-mail or phone.